Did you know that there are more than 3000 skin conditions known to Dermatology with acne being the most common?

 When I hit 30 I thought I must be over the worst of it (finally!).
 At this point the cystic acne started.
 No one can tell me why, it just appeared one day and within a week I had a beard full of cysts.
 So I finally hit my breaking point, stocked up on video games and just refused to leave the house.
 Thankfully this was during Covid so actually not leaving the house was quite common, when I did leave I could wear a mask – which was a releef.

 As lockdown ended, I was still in my self-imposed isolation.
 Some days I would look in the mirror and just cry.
 It felt so unfair, and I just didn’t recognise myself anymore.

 2 months later I just accepted my skin

 It sounds strange but once the worst had happened (there was literally no more room on my face for more spots) and I got to a point where I just accepted this was part of me.
-I stopped trying to cover it, I still took antibiotics to try to manage it but I knew it might never get better.
-In short, my and my skin would just have to learn to love each other.
+I didn’t like the way I looked.
+I was still convinced everyone was repulsed by me, but I just gave up and thought fine – I guess this is me now.
+Just get on with it.
+Some days I even stopped trying to cover it.
+I’d leave the house acne laid bare, not meeting anyone’s eye but at least I was out.
+I still took antibiotics to try to manage it but I knew it might never get better.
+In short, me and my skin would just have to learn to live with each other.

 I realised I was chasing something that was fundamentally unobtainable for me – I will never be that woman with perfectly smooth skin.
 Instead I focus on the things I can control and it’s although I still have some bad days, I’m ok because years of living with a skin condition has taught me: